chieni/imhungry/README.md

 	-Pantry
 	  	- User can add and delete ingredients to their pantry
 	  	- Pantry supports auto-complete so it only allows a User to add ingredients that already exist in the database (ingredients that exist in at least one recipe in the database)
+        - Duplicate ingredients cannot be added to the pantry
-	  	- Pantry also allows for inputting ingredient amounts for the User's own account keeping (this does not translate in the search)
+	  	- Pantry also allows the option to input ingredient amounts for the User's own pantry (this does not translate in the search).
+If no amount is specified, it will be left blank
 	  	- Existing ingredient amounts may be edited within the pantry -Search
-	  	- By clicking Scavenge button, User can search for recipes that use a subset of ingredients in the logged-in user's pantry
+	  	- By clicking Scavenge button, the user can search for recipes that use a subset of ingredients in the logged-in user's pantry
 	  	- The Recipes displayed in the Search results are ordered first by how many extra ingredients they use from what the User has in their pantry.
 Within all recipes with the same number of extra ingredients, the recipes are then ordered by their ratings
 	  		- This allows for flexible search so a User can choose to substitute ingredients if they don't happen to have everything certain recipes call for
 	  	- Displays found recipes with name and picture